sullvn/sull.vn/src/babbles/2017-10-03-hey-web-how-did-we-get-here.md

 What a strange place.

-Today’s websites can be email clients, 3D games, graphic design applications, word processors, crypto-currency miners, and the list goes on.
+Today’s websites can be email clients, 3D games, graphic design applications, word processors, crypto-currency miners, and more - the list just goes on.

 What happened to just text?